-Rodgers comes to New Orleans with 24 years of coaching experience, including the last 16 in the National Football League.
-13 of those years in the league involves working with front seven players.
+Jay Rodgers enters his second season as edges coach for New Orleans in 2026.
+A 25-year coaching veteran with 17 years of NFL experience, Rodgers has been a defensive line coach, outside linebackers/edges coach or defensive run game coordinator in each of the last 14 seasons in the NFL.
 Prior to coming to New Orleans, the Austin, Texas native spent the 2024 season with the Atlanta Falcons as defensive line coach.

-Last season he guided a promising young defensive line that helped the Falcons allow only 11 rushing touchdowns.
-Former Saint David Onyemata finished with 45 tackles, including eight stops for loss and one pass defense, while leading Atlanta's 3-4 scheme up front group in sacks (three)
+In 2024 with the Falcons, he guided a promising young defensive line that helped the Falcons allow only 11 rushing touchdowns.
+Former Saint David Onyemata finished with 45 tackles, including eight stops for loss and one pass breakup, while leading Atlanta's 3-4 scheme up front group in sacks.

-Prior to Atlanta, Rodgers spent three seasons (2021-23) with the Los Angeles Chargers under the team's head coach and current Saints Defensive Coordinator Brandon Staley, serving as outside linebackers coach and defensive run game coordinator in 2021 before serving as defensive line coach and defensive run game coordinator from 2022-23.
+Prior to his stint with Atlanta, Rodgers spent three seasons with the Los Angeles Chargers (2021-23) under former Chargers head coach and current Saints Defensive Coordinator Brandon Staley, where served as outside linebackers coach and defensive run game coordinator (2021) before transitioning to defensive line coach and defensive run game coordinator (2022–23).

 During Rodgers's three-season tenure in Los Angeles, the Chargers were ranked first in the NFL in sacks on third and fourth down (75).
 The Chargers defense finished with 48 sacks in 2023, tied for seventh-most in the league, and limited opponents to a 62.5 goal-to-go-percentage, fourth-best in the league.
 In 2021, Rodgers oversaw an outside linebackers room that recorded 19.5 of the team's 35 sacks, including 10.5 from Joey Bosa, who was named to his fourth-career Pro Bowl.